DaemonSet

 kube-vip as HA, Load Balancer, or both

-The functionality of kube-vip depends on the flags used to create the static Pod manifest.
+The functionality of kube-vip depends on the flags used to create the Daemonset manifest.
 By passing in --controlplane we instruct kube-vip to provide and advertise a virtual IP to be used by the control plane.
 By passing in --services we tell kube-vip to provide load balancing for Kubernetes Service resources created inside the cluster.
 With both enabled, kube-vip will manage a virtual IP address that is passed through its configuration for a highly available Kubernetes cluster.
 It will also watch Services of type LoadBalancer and once their service.metadata.annotations["kube-vip.io/loadbalancerIPs"] or spec.LoadBalancerIP is updated (typically by a cloud controller, including (optionally) the one provided by kube-vip in on-prem scenarios) it will advertise this address using BGP/ARP.
 In this example, we will use both when generating the manifest.

 When in routing table mode, kube-vip can be configured to not use any kind of leader election.
 In such case every kube-vip instance will watch all the configured services and will configure routing if the node kube-vip instance is running on has an endpoint associated with the service.
 To achieve this, both leaderElection and servicesElection flags should not be set.